yuninxia/HPCToolkit/doc/src/users/faq.md

 ### Problems loading dynamic libraries

-By default, hpcrun uses Glibc's `LD_AUDIT` subsystem to monitor an application's use of dynamic libraries.
+On most platforms, `hpcrun` uses Glibc's `LD_AUDIT` subsystem to monitor an application's use of dynamic libraries.
 Use of `LD_AUDIT` is needed to properly track loaded libraries when a `RUNPATH` is set in the application or libraries.
 Due to known bugs in Glibc's implementation, this may cause the application to crash unexpectedly.